ayeai/ayeai.ayeam.com/_pages/learn.md

 title: Learn
 ---

-### [Click here](https://www.teacheron.com/tutor/axjX) to enrol into a course with AyeAI.
-Payment link will be shared only after initial discussion with student / guardian.
+### Note: Payment link will be shared only after initial discussion with student / guardian.

 ## **Featured Courses by AyeAI | AyeAM**